 For the meat part better to choose fatty beef, belly or rump, bone in.
 Even you can add some pork.
 I used boneless lamp, because couldn’t find a proper piece of beef.

 When the soup is ready, leave it for 15-30 minutes to get the enhanced flavor.
-Similar principle is brewing tea, we keep it for 3 minutes to get wonderful aroma.
+A similar principle is brewing tea, we keep it for 3 minutes to get a wonderful aroma.
 So, you can make a big pot of schi and eat it all week long. 🙂

 500-600g lamb or beef